Zum Inhalt springen

 • The update of the OpenProject <-> Nextcloud file integration needs to be updated manually as follows:

-• Use an account with functional admin permissions on both components
+• Use an account with functional admin permissions for both Nextcloud and OpenProject

-• In OpenProject: Administration > Files > External file storages > Select Nextcloud at [your_domain]
+• In Nextcloud: Administration > Files > External file storages > Select Nextcloud at [your_domain]

 • Edit Details - General Information - Storage provider and update the hostname to files.<your_domain>

-• In Nextcloud: Administration > OpenProject > OpenProject server
+• In OpenProject: Administration > OpenProject > OpenProject server

 • Update the OpenProject host to projects.<your_domain>